krunkosaurus/chartstack/test/blog/_posts/2014-07-24-how-the-view-works.md

 - **.freeze()** - Freezes the current chart into a JPG or PNG file.
 This is good for speeding up a page full of charts or allowing the user to download a rendered version of any chart.
 - **.unfreeze()** - Removed the static JPG or PNG version of the chart and rerenders the chart.
 - **.download()** - Triggers an immediate download of the chart.
+- **.attachModel()** - Called internally if you passed a model during the View's creation.
+Binds internal View methods to the model.

 **Events**

+- **update** - Triggered whenever an attached model updates its data.
+After this is called `View.data` has been updated with fresh data.
 - **error** - Triggered whenever an error occurs related to a view.

 ### Flow descriptions